dnery/plush/README.md

 ~~NOT CALM NOT CALM NOT CALM~~

 ## Progress
-Currently on chapter two and able to spawn an asyncronous independent job control shell instance...
-Working on fork/exec loop.
-Actually doing the whole shebang all at once, so brace for it.
+Almost done on the fork/exec loop.
+Still missing routines for continuing suspended jobs. _WE'RE ALMOST THERE BOYS_!!!

 ## References:
  - [Linux Docs Link](http://linux.die.net/)